 G2 Rating: 4.5/5 on G2

-Enterprise product teams managing feedback across multiple product lines or internal stakeholders.
-Consolidation and alignment matter more here than collection mechanics.
+Enterprise product teams managing feedback across multiple product lines where consolidation and alignment matter more than collection mechanics.

 d.
-What are the Best User Research & Testing Tools?
+What Are the Best User Research and Testing Tools?

 If there's one tool in this list that's evolved the most in the last two years, it's Sprig.